Africana Studies

 Fall, Spring, Variable

 Black artist-activists have long used art and media as a means of chronicling, demanding and inducing change.
 Examining film, photography, visual art, theater, literature and social media, among other forms, this course considers the work of Black artists and activists, their relationship to the political and the reception of their work.
 The course critically engages performances and representations of Blackness to explore Black subjectivity and think through how artists and activists craft space for Black agency.
 The work is animated by key questions surrounding the relationship between art and politics, media and activism, and Black art and survival.
-Enrollment limited to 50. {A}{L}
+Restrictions: AFR 202 may be taken for credit a total of three times with a different topic.
+Enrollment limited to 20. {A}{L}

 Fall, Spring, Variable